Date: 2 Jan 1943

-The coroner also criticised the registrar of births and death, stating that he had exceeded his duty and also suggested that the conduct of the doctor and the man that had privately treated was not beyond reproach.
+The coroner also criticised the registrar of births and deaths, stating that he had exceeded his duty and also suggested that the conduct of the doctor and the man that had privately treated Anne Lewis was not beyond reproach.
 He also criticised the evidence of the woman from Adelaide Road who Anne Lewis had visited shortly before her abortion, stating that her evidence was most unsatisfactory.

 see Coventry Evening Telegraph - Friday 30 July 1943